yujunz/gitlab.com-runbooks/howto/lead-away.md

 A similar thing happens with people making requests in Slack or similar means, people need things and they will try to get unblocked as soon as possible.
 This just happens because we are humans.
-The job of the lead in this case is to stand between the people who tries to reach the team directly with direct requests.
-What the lead has to do in this case is gently directing people to the issue tracker, if other people don't have the time to do it, then the lead should simply open an issue for them and again gently direct the conversation to the issue tracker.
+The job of the lead in this case is to stand between the people who try to reach the team directly with direct requests.
+What the lead has to do in this case is to gently direct people to the issue tracker, if other people don't have the time to do it, then the lead should simply open an issue for them and again gently direct the conversation to the issue tracker.